edersoncorbari/edersoncorbari.github.io/_posts/2019-07-07-writing-micro-service-in-scala.md

 ### 1.2 Transactional Memory and Concurrency Control

-When we are talking about microservice, we have to guarantee the atomicity of the code, so that no undue competition occurs.
+When we are talking about micro-service, we have to guarantee the atomicity of the code, so that no undue competition occurs.
 To control concurrency the ScalaSTM was used.

   * <a href="https://nbronson.github.io/scala-stm/" target="_blank">https://nbronson.github.io/scala-stm/</a>